-By official entry into the Company's commercial register on February 3, 2023, the Company's registered capital was increased by $\in$ 910,000.00 through a partial utilization of the Approved Capital 2022.
-The shares were issued under an accelerated book buildingprocess permitting the exclusion of subscription rights for existing shareholders.
-The capital increase took place at an issue price of $\in$ 77.00 per share.
-Following this capital increase, the Company's registered capital was $\in$ 16,038,775.00.
+With the entry in the commercial register on February 3, 2023, the Company's Share Capital was increased by EUR 910,000.00 through a partial utilization of the Authorized Capital 2022.
+The shares were issued under an accelerated book building process permitting the exclusion of subscription rights for existing shareholders.
+The capital increase took place at an issue price of EUR 77.00 per share.
+Following this capital increase, the Company's Share Capital was EUR 16,038,775.00.